-To be eligible to apply for Home Office vacancies advertised internally or across government (see Advertising Approaches above), you must have been recruited through a fair and open competition and be either a Civil Servant or an employee of an accredited NDPB (see Non-Departmental Public Body (NDPB) applicants below) at the time of taking up your new Civil Service appointment.
-You must also have successfully completed your period of probation before the advert closing date.
-Note: these requirements do not apply where existing Civil Servants and employees from accredited NDPBs are applying for externally advertised vacancies.
+To be eligible to apply for Home Office vacancies advertised internally or across government (see Advertising Approaches above), you must have been recruited through a fair and open competition and be either a Civil Servant or an employee of an accredited Non-Departmental Public Body (NDPB) at the time of going through the recruitment process and accepting the offer of your new Civil Service appointment.
+You must also have successfully completed probation before the advert closing date.
+These requirements do not apply where existing Civil Servants and employees from accredited NDPBs are applying for externally advertised vacancies.